-On our next Open Night on Saturday 21st November 2015 from 17.30 GMT to 19.30 GMT, we plan to have many telescopes of various sizes, to bring you the very best sights of the night sky.
+On our next Open Night on Saturday 30th September 7pm until 9pm, we plan to have many telescopes of various sizes, to bring you the very best sights of the night sky.
 If the conditions are good, you will hopefully go home after seeing amazing objects such as:

 The Earth's natural satellite, orbits some 240,000 miles from us.
 Its airless surface is covered with impact craters of all sizes, formed by meteorite bombardment.
 The darker grey areas are called "Mare" (Latin for "sea") but are actually ancient lava flows which have now cooled.

-We offer three ways of viewing the Moon.
+We offer two ways of viewing the Moon.
 You can look at it through traditional telescopes which will give good views of it at various magnifications.

 Other objects will be posted nearer the time.